CityScope/CityMatrix_Sim_AI/analysis/NOTES_ALEX_RYAN_TEST_LATEST.md

 Here is some key information about this round of data analysis for clarity purposes.

-1. The data starts at epoch time `1499541483`, which corresponds to **Saturday, July 8, 2017 3:18:03 PM**.
+1. The data starts at epoch time `1499541716`, which corresponds to **Saturday, July 8, 2017 3:21:56 PM**.
 2. We now include the `ai` or `predict` key from the JSON data, whichever is available.
 (I look for `ai` first, then `predict` if needed.)
-3. For AI Acceptance, we only consider cases where `city.AIStep` is `20`.
+3. For AI Acceptance, we only consider cases where `city.AIStep` is `20` **AND** we have access to the `ai` city key in the JSON.
 You will notice that change toward the end of this document.
-This is only for times > 3:48 PM, or > epoch `1499543294`.
+Note: This is only **defined** for times > Saturday, July 8, 2017 3:48:14 PM, or > epoch `1499543294`.
+It is 0 until that point.
-4. I removed the `N = 2` graph score smoothing here.
+4. I removed the `N = 2` graph score smoothing here - no longer needed.

 ## AI Move Type Choice

 Here are the exact move type counts and corresponding percentages. [(back to top)](#quick-links)

-- Total Cities = 233
+- Total Cities = 227
-- CELL = 171 = 73.4 %
+- CELL = 168 = 74 %
-- DENSITY = 62 = 26.6 %
+- DENSITY = 59 = 26 %

 ## Density Move Index